About

 Common name, synonyms, IUPAC Name, Standard InCHI, Standard InCHI Key, Canonical SMILES, and MOL file.

-♦ Natural products physical & chemical properties
+♦ Natural products physical & chemical & ADMET properties

 II.
 Clinical/approved drugs